Transplant Services

 Lung Transplant

-Lung transplantation can prolong and dramatically improve the quality of life for patients with advanced lung disease.
-The Center for Advanced Lung Disease and Lung Transplantation at NewYork-Presbyterian/Columbia University Irving Medical Center is one of the oldest in the United States, with decades of lung transplantation experience and expertise.
+Lung transplantation can prolong and dramatically improve the quality of life for patients with advanced lung diseases.
+The Center for Advanced Lung Disease and Lung Transplantation at NewYork-Presbyterian/Columbia University Irving Medical Center is one of the oldest and largest in the United States, with decades of lung and heart-lung transplantation experience and expertise.

 What is a Lung Transplant?